Pardon Applications of Canada explores answers to common questions regarding obtaining a passport with a criminal record.

-Having a criminal record in Canada can prevent you from doing several things, including travel.
 The majority of Canadians automatically assume that once they have a criminal record they also cannot obtain a passport.
-This is not entirely true.
+While a criminal record can certainly pose an obstacle in many ways, this is not entirely true.

-A passport is simply an official document that verifies the identity and nationality of its holder for international travel.
-The Canadian passport application process does not include questions about the applicant’s criminal history or a criminal record check of any kind, so you would not have any issues obtaining a passport in that regard.
-Most people with a criminal record can still apply to obtain a passport as long as their terms of sentencing do not deny them the right to one.
+The Canadian passport application process does not include questions about the applicant’s criminal history or a criminal record check.
+Most individuals with a criminal record can still apply to obtain a passport as long as the terms of sentencing do not prohibit it.

-If you have a criminal record, you can still apply for a passport through Passport Canada, at any Service Canada location.
-Passport Canada can deny you from getting a passport for simple things like not fully completing the application form or for already having a valid passport.
-Although, chances are, what you are probably more concerned about are the more complicated situations like applying for a passport while currently serving a sentence or while being charged with an indictable offence.
-In other words, if you are being charged with a crime that you could be sentenced for two years or more while waiting for trial, you may be denied a passport.
-Even if it turns out you are completely innocent, you will more than likely be denied a passport until you have been proven innocent by a judge.
+You certainly could have an issue obtaining a Passport if you’re currently serving a sentence or actively being charged with a criminal offence — especially if that charge is indictable.
+If you are being charged with a crime that you could be sentenced for two years or more while waiting for trial, you may be denied a passport.
+Even if you are completely innocent, you will more than likely be denied a passport until you have been proven innocent by a judge.

 Does a Valid Canadian Passport Grant You Unlimited Access to Travel?

 If you have a criminal record, have no upcoming legal matters, have completed all sentencing, and are a Canadian citizen, you are probably eligible for a passport.
 However, having a passport does not mean you can travel freely with a criminal record.
 It is always best to use caution when making travel plans as you may be permitted to leave Canada, but may have trouble entering your destination country.
-When traveling internationally “aliens” or “foreigners” may be required to obtain a visa before attempting to enter a country.
+When traveling internationally “aliens” or “foreigners” may be required to obtain a visa before attempting to enter.
 If the destination country runs a background check as part of their visa issuing process, then your criminal record could prevent you from being granted entry.
-The safest thing to do in cases such as this is to obtain information about your destination country’s visa issuing process before booking your trip.
+In general, you should clear your criminal record with a Pardon (record suspension) before travelling outside the country.
+And, it’s important to do some research in advance of your selected destination country’s visa program before booking a trip.

-In addition, the United States is known to be very strict regarding entry to their country and does share a criminal database system with Canada.
-If you are looking to travel to the United States with a criminal record, it is highly recommended that you obtain a U.S. Entry Waiver, in addition to your passport, as it is the only thing that can guarantee you entry.
+The United States Customs & Border Control is known to be very strict regarding entry to their country and does share a criminal database system with Canada.
+If you are looking to travel to the United States with a criminal record, it is highly recommended that you obtain a U.S. Entry Waiver in addition to your passport.
 Even if you are transferring flights in the United States or merely traveling over U.S. airspace, it is important to have a U.S. Entry Waiver to avoid any issues when you arrive at your destination.